haiquangtran/Exam-Notes/AZURE-WEBSERVICES.md

       - This means each of these 50 connections would have to handle 200 requests in order to process all 10,000 requests within that minute.
       - Manages the number of active connections for you.
 You can specify the max number of connections in a connection string.
       	- With ADO.NET 4.5 accessing SQL server 2012, this limit defaults to 100 simultaneous connections and can scale anywhere between that and 0 without you as a developer having to think about it.
+  - **Why choose ADO.NET?**
+    - Consistency, ADO.NET as a data access technology has been around longer than other options available.
+Unless it's a relatively new application or an older application that has been updated to use one of the newer alternatives, ADO.NET is already being used to interact with the database.
+    - Stability, both in terms of evolution and quality of technology.
+ADO.NET is firmly established and is unlikely to change in any way other than feature additions.
+    - ADO.NET is an easy library to learn and understand.
+It's been around for ages, there are providers for almost every well-known database, and many lesser-known database vendors ahve providers available for ADO.NET.
+    - Can use ADO.NET against Windows Azure's SQL databases with essentially no difference in coding.
+- **.NET Framework data providers*
+  - .NET Framework data providers are described as "components that have been explicitly designed for data manipulation and fast, forward-only, read-only access to data."
+  - **.NET Framework data provider overview**
+    - DbConnection = Necessary for nay DB interaction.
+Care should be taken to close connections as soon as possible after using them.
+    - DbCommand = Necessary for all DB interactions in addition to Connection.
+Parameterization should be done only through the Parameters collection (You should always do parameterization for security reasons).
+Concatenated strings should never be used for the body of the query or as alternatives to parameters.
+    -  DbDataReader = Ideally suited to scenarios in which speed is the most critical aspect because of its forward-only nature, similar to a Stream.
+This provides read-only access to the data.
+    - DbDataAdapter = Used in conjunction with a Connection and Command object to populate a DataSet or an individual DataTable, and can also be used to make modifications back to the database.
+Changes can be batched so that updates avoid unnecessary roundtrips to the database.
+    - DataSet = In-memory copy of the RDBMS or portion of RDBMS.
+Collection of DataTable objects with their relationships, metadata and commands to interact with it.
+    - DataTable = Corresponds to specific view of data, whether from a SELECT query or generated from .NET code.
+Similar to RDBMS tables but it is partially populated.
+It tracks state of data stored in it so, when data is modified, you can tell which records need to be saved back into the database.
+- **DataSet vs DataReader**
+  - When querying data, you can use one these two mechanisms: DataAdapter (which uses DataSet) or DataReader.
+  - Every SELECT query operation you employ in ADO.NET uses a DataReader.
+A DataAdapter uses a DataReader to populate the returned DataSet or DataTable.
+  - Using a DataReader produces faster results than using a DataAdapter to return the same data.
+  - DataReaders provide multiple asynchronous methods taht can be employed.
+DataAdapters on the other hand, essentially have only synchronous methods.
+With small-sized record sets, differences in performance of using asynch methods are trivial.
+On large queries that take time, a DataReader, with asynch methods can greatly enhance the UX.
+  - The Fill method of DataAdapter only lets you populate DataSets and DataTables.
+(Writing for custom business objects may impact on app responsiveness and memory because of this)
+  - The Fill method of DataAdapter comples onyl when all data has been retrieved and added to the DataSet or DataTable.
+This enables you to immediately determinet he number of records in any given table.
+However, a DataReader can indicate whether data was returned (via HasRows property), but the only way to know the exact record count returned is to iterate through and count it specifically.
+  - Can iterate through DataReader only once and only in a forward-only fashion.
+You can iterate through a DataTable any number of times in any manner you see fit.
+  - Both enable you to execute multiple queries and retrieve multiple return sets, but only the DataSet lets you closely mimic the behaviour of a relational DB (i.e. relationships between tables, or enforce constraints on properties etc).
+  -  DataSets can be loaded directly from XML and can be persisted to XML natively.
+They are consequently inhernetly serializable, which affords many features not natively available to DataReaders.
+Can also easily pass DataSets or DataTables between tiers becuase it is already serializable, but you can't do the same with DataReader.
+  - DataSet is also an expensive object with a large memory footprint.
+It is generally ill-advised to store it in a Session or Viewstate variables, or pass it across multiple application tiers because fo the expensive nature of the object.
+If you serialize a DataSet, process with caution!
+  - Using any of the asynchronous methods available with the SqlDataReader, you can provide feedback (although somewhat limited) to the client application.
+- **Entity Framework**
+  - Entity Framework = allows developers to focus on application code, not the underlying plumbing code necessary to communicate with a DB efficiently and securely.
+  - LINQ-to-SQL was on eof the first Microsoft initiatives to build an ORM tool.
+  - The primary benefit is that it enables developers to manipulate data as domain-specific objects without regard to the underlying structure of the data store.
+  - From a developer's point of view, Entity Framework enables developers to work with entities (such as Customers, Accounts etc), known as the conceptual model.
+Entity Framework is responsible for mapping these entities and their corresponding properties to the underlying data source.
+  - **Entity Framework Modelling**

 - **WCF Data Services**